 American luxury group that owns Coach and Kate Spade.
 Coach has abandoned crumbling malls and department stores and shed its reputation as the go-to label for discounted bags.
 It now sells almost 90% of its products directly to customers.
 Ads featuring stars such as Selena Gomez, and a push into customisable charms for bags, have lured younger shoppers.
 Most Coach bags sell for $200-500, which Sandeep Seth of Tapestry argues is the "sweet spot" in the current economic climate.
-JPMorgan Chase reckons European luxury labels' bags now cost 5-10 times those from Coach, up from 2-3 times 15 years ago.
+JPMorgan Chase reckons European luxury labels' bags now cost 5-10 times those from Coach, up from 2-3 times a decade and a half ago.

 Tapestry has struggled to turn around Kate Spade, and sold Stuart Weitzman, a shoe brand, amid flagging sales.
 In 2024 it was blocked by trustbusters from merging with Capri, a rival American luxury group.